confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 ---
 seo:
   title: Partitioned Placement
-  description: Topic partitions are the unit of parallelism in Kafka.
-Events can be written to different partitions, based on key or custom partitioner, or just round-robin across all partitions to distribute evenly.
+  description: A partition is a unit of parallelism that enables concurrent processing, and events can be written to different partitions to evenly distribute load.
 ---

 # Partitioned Placement